rafalp/Misago/dev-docs/plugins/extensions.md

 ## Writing a custom extension

-Let's implement a plugin that includes additional metadata in the thread page header: the number of users watching the thread.
+Let's implement a plugin that adds a link to the last post to the thread page header.

 The `ThreadDetailView` has a method named `get_header_meta` that it uses to retrieve a dict with metadata to display.